Skip to content

 Note on 1 and 5 Céntimos

-Very small coins play almost no role in practical payment.
-A gradual withdrawal from circulation has been officially communicated, including the withdrawal of the 5-Céntimos coin from circulation as of January 1, 2019.
+Very small coins hardly play a role in practical payments.
+A gradual withdrawal from circulation was officially communicated, including the withdrawal of the 5 Céntimos coin from circulation as of January 1, 2019.

 Banknotes in Peru: Values and Security Features

-Banknotes in Peru are found in daily life in denominations of 10, 20, 50, 100, and 200 Sol.
-The Banco Central de Reserva del Perú describes features and security details for each note.
+Banknotes in Peru are found in everyday life in denominations of 10, 20, 50, 100, and 200 Sol.
+The Banco Central de Reserva del Perú describes the features and security details for each note.

-• 10 and 20 Sol: common denominations for everyday use, transport, and simple purchases
+• 10 and 20 Sol: common values for everyday use, transport, and simple purchases

 • 50 Sol: common for restaurants, excursions, and larger purchases